The best time to prepare for an IR35 tax investigation is before you start every contract

 Many clients simply do not know what IR35 means, or choose to ignore it.
 Contractors should speak to their main contact with the client and explain to them about substitution and control; in other words, how and when the contractor performs their duties.

 Ideally the contractor should establish how they will work in writing, by using a Confirmation of Arrangements and getting the client to sign it.
-Contractors who use IR35Shield.co.uk can print one of these off for a fee of £25.
+Contractors who use IR35Shield.co.uk can print one of these off.

 Step 3 – get insured

 For a variety of reasons, not least to demonstrate they are outside IR35, contractors should ensure they have the right insurances in place.

 Contractor insurances such as Public Liability Insurance (PLI) and Professional Indemnity insurance (PI), demonstrate that a contractor is in business in their own right and has a financial risk.
 If there is no risk, then why insure?